CSteinhardt/csteinhardt.github.io/_research/galaxy-evolution.md

   caption: "Steinhardt et al. 2016"
 ---

-## Fundamental Puzzles in Galaxy Evolution

-The history of a typical galaxy has three stages:
+Over the last 10-15 years, we have found fundamental puzzles with the potential to significant change our understanding of each of the three major stages of galaxy evolution:

 * Assembly of the ingredients that will eventually turn into a galaxy
 * Production of stars, a central supermassive black hole, and recognizable structure
 * Galaxy "death", or quiescence, with all of these growth processes stopping.

-Over the past 10-15 years, we have found fundamental puzzles with the potential to significantly change our understanding of each of these stages.

 Observations of the brightest galaxies in the early Universe appear to reveal galaxies so massive that under standard cosmology, their ingredients would not even have had time to assemble, let alone also form a galaxy.
 If these masses are correct, an explanation might suggest the introduction of new high-energy physics in order to allow more rapid assembly.